Don’t try to set everything up at once.

 I found it much easier to set up just a few tasks to get things rolling – and then come back and add some more over the next week or so.

 Use Facebook to help gather your Crew

-If you have friends on Facebook – but you don’t have their contact details – send out a note on Facebook asking them to DM you with their email or mobile number if they want to be a part of your Crew.
+If you have friends on Facebook – but you don’t have their contact details – send out a note on Facebook asking them to DM you with their email if they want to be a part of your Crew.

 Have all details ready before you start.

 If you are setting up an account for someone else make sure they know that you are doing it.

-We were all so excited to help out – but didn’t realise we would need email addresses or mobile numbers to get started!
+We were all so excited to help out – but didn’t realise we would need email addresses to get started!

 Remember to check your account

-If you are a Crew Member, put an alert on your phone to remind you to check the account each week.
+If you are a Crew Member, put an alert on your phone to remind you to check your account.